logzio/logzio-azure-blob-trigger/README.md

 - Gzip

-* The file name must have the format extension.

 ## Searching in Logz.io

 All logs that were sent from the function will be under the type `azure_blob_trigger`